Solutions To Pharmacy Scheduling Challenges

 The centralized scheduler can track productivity and tell when extra or overlapping coverage is needed at a busy store.
 Double coverage can then be scheduled so a float or extra pharmacist can do inventory and assist in filling additional prescriptions.
 In addition, a scheduler can also easily see when people punch in and out, or travel to a different store for a shift.

-Scheduling software with a gap reporting feature is especially handy for a centralized scheduler.
+Using independent pharmacy software with a gap reporting feature is especially handy for a centralized scheduler.
 It allows them to run gap reporting with the click of a mouse to determine where there are holes in the schedule for pharmacists and techs.
-They can then move resources based on credentials and schedule availability.
+They can then move resources based on credentials and schedule availability for optimal pharmacy staffing.